-The Administrative Services Division and the Support Operations Division are assigned to the Administrative Bureau.
+The Administrative Services Division, the Support Operations Division and the Office of Emergency Management are assigned to the Administrative Bureau.
 The Administrative Bureau is commanded by a Deputy Chief.

-The Division consists of the following: Accreditation Unit, Fiscal Management Section, Human Resources Unit, Inspections Unit, Office of Professional Standards, the Planning and Research function, and Training Section.
+The Division consists of the following:

+- Accreditation Unit

+- Fiscal Management Section

+- Human Resources Unit

+- Office of Professional Standards

+- Training Section

-The Administrative Services Division Commander is responsible for planning, directing, coordinating, controlling, and staffing of the administrative and operational activities for the Division.
+The Administrative Services Division Commander is responsible for planning, directing, coordinating, controlling, and staffing the administrative and operational activities for the Division.
 Personnel assigned to these functions report to the Administrative Services Division Commander.

-The Administrative Services Division is responsible for providing assistance/guidance to employees and staff members in resolving problems and issues as well as assisting in the interpretation of Merit Rules & Regulations and Department and County policies.
-Additionally, the Administrative Services' staff is responsible for developing the Department's Business Plan.
+The Administrative Services Division is responsible for aiding and guiding employees and staff members in resolving problems.
+The division issues and assists in the interpretation of Merit Rules & Regulations and Department and County policies.
+Additionally, the Administrative Services' staff is responsible for developing the department's business plan.